-6.3.6 Parking
+6.3.7 Parking

 - i.
-All required parking shall be provided onsite. - Reduced parking standards shall be considered through the implementing Zoning By-law for the length of Old Main Street. - iii.
-Future development shall accommodate parking in a variety of forms, including integral or detached garages, parking pads, or some combination of the two. - iv.
-Tandem parking spaces, whether situated within the driveway, the garage, or a combination of the two, shall be permitted as a means of satisfying on-site parking requirements for multiple vehicles.
+All required parking shall be provided onsite. - Reduced parking standards shall be considered through the implementing Zoning By-law for the length of Old Main Street. - Future development shall accommodate parking in a variety of forms, including integral or detached garages, parking pads, or some combination of the two. - iv.
+Tandem parking spaces, whether situated within the driveway, the garage, or a combination of the two, shall be permitted as a means of satisfying on-site parking requirements for multiple vehicles. - v.

-- v.
 Driveways and curb-cuts shall be minimized in width. - vi.
 Driveways and curb-cuts shall either be consolidated and shared between adjacent properties, or staggered relative to one another. - vii.
 Driveways shall incorporate permeable surface materials, where feasible. - viii.
-Garages shall be designed so as not to visually detract from the dwelling.
+Garages shall be designed so as not to visually detract from the primary dwelling or accessory dwelling unit, where permitted.

-6.3.7 Pedestrian Access
+6.3.8 Pedestrian Access

-- Pedestrian walkways shall be provided to facilitate direct and barrier-free access between Old Main Street and the dwelling unit, where feasible. - ii.
-Downcast pedestrian-scaled lighting, which does not spill over onto adjacent properties, shall be provided in key locations, including primary and secondary building entrances.
+- Pedestrian walkways shall be provided to facilitate direct and barrier-free access between Old Main Street and the integral or detached accessory dwelling unit, where feasible. - Downcast pedestrian-scaled lighting, which does not spill over onto adjacent properties, shall be provided in key locations, including primary and secondary building entrances.

-6.3.8 Entrances
+6.3.9 Entrances